• Skip to primary navigation

 • Individual Salmon en Croute

-Salmon en Croute is an extremely flavorsome dish made with a handful of ingredients.
-Similar to Mediterranean Baked Salmon, it is simple enough to serve on a weekday, yet still fancy to wow your guests at a dinner party.
-Whether you’re cooking for yourself, or want to impress your guests, this Salmon en Croute is a real treat!
+Similar to Mediterranean Baked Salmon, it is simple enough to serve on a weekday, yet still fancy enough to wow your guests at dinner parties.

-What is Salmon en Croute?
+What is Salmon en Croute (Salmon Wellington)?

-In the French language en croute means "in pastry", so the literal meaning of Salmon en Croute is "Salmon in Pastry".
 It is made with fresh salmon pieces topped with creamy spinach and then wrapped in a buttery and flaky puff pastry.
-The puff pastry is then brushed with egg wash, and baked in the oven until golden brown.

 salmon en croute cut in half